We have wrapped up 2023 workshops.

-The creative space of Green Door Studios is nestled within the fabulous SHAC arts precinct, in the Southern Highlands of NSW, the whole place is alive with artists and creativity.
+The creative space of Green Door Studios is in Robertson, Southern Highlands of NSW, known for artists habitat in the tranquil envioronment.

 Why not take a short break to visit Southern Highlands to explore the winter beauty, visit local artists and artisans, truffle hunting, as well as participating our workshop in Robertson.